rana2hin/University-Search-App/docs/README.md

 -   **Real-Time Local Clocks**: Each university card displays the institution's current local time, calculated based on its longitude.
 -   **Smart Mailing Status**: A color-coded label on each card indicates whether it's a good time to email, a bad time, or if staff are likely asleep, helping users time their communications effectively.
 -   **AI-Powered Admission Search**: Click the "Admission Info" button on any university to trigger a Gemini API call.
 The AI uses Google Search to find and display detailed admission requirements for graduate programs (MS/PhD) in Statistics, Data Science, and related fields.
--   **Intelligent Caching**: AI search results are cached after the first request.
-Subsequent views of the same university's admission info are instantaneous, improving performance and reducing redundant API calls.
-A "Search Again" button allows for fetching fresh data when needed.
+-   **Shared, Persistent Caching**: AI search results are saved to a shared **Firebase Firestore** database.
+When one user searches for a university, the results are cached on the backend, making subsequent searches for that same university instantaneous for **all users**.
+This improves performance, reduces redundant API calls, and creates a collaborative data-gathering experience.
 -   **Formatted Data Table**: The AI-generated admission data is presented in a clean, scrollable, and easy-to-read table.
 -   **Copy to Clipboard**: A convenient "Copy Table" button allows users to export the admission data for use in spreadsheets or other documents.
 -   **Responsive Design**: A polished, dark-mode UI that is fully responsive and works beautifully on devices of all sizes.